sts10/orchard-street-wordlists/readme.markdown

 mute mecca drugs rent turn den
 ```

-For more information, see [this GitHub repo](https://github.com/sts10/remote-words) and/or [this blog post](https://sts10.github.io/2022/10/24/a-good-netflix-password.html).
+For more information on these short lists and their specific use-cases, see [this GitHub repo](https://github.com/sts10/remote-words) and/or [this blog post](https://sts10.github.io/2022/10/24/a-good-netflix-password.html).

 ## FAQ